-This Raspberry Lemon Cheesecake is a dessert for Mom that tastes like love itself.
+This Raspberry Lemon Cheesecake is a dessert for Mom on Mother’s Day that tastes like love itself.
 Creamy, dreamy, sweet and a little tangy!

 When my mother was alive she didn’t like store bought gifts that might sit unused collecting dust in her closet.
 She always appreciated something my sister and I made.
 We did lots of crafts as kids.
 That meant we’d make her painted flower pots, personalized aprons or pot holders and always homemade cards.